Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV: Boltzmann equations

 We focus on the scenario where the hidden sector particles are in temperature equilibrium with the SM bath before freeze-out.
 In Fig.~\ref{fig:relic-boltz1-1}, we show the thermodynamic evolutions of the hidden sector species for the case of $m_X=20$~GeV and $r (=m_S/m_X) =1.05$.
 We first use $\alpha= 1.53\times 10^{-6}$ as an input parameter, which, as shown in Fig.~\ref{fig:alp_mx} and discussed in the previous section, is the lower bound corresponding to the chosen values of $m_X$ and $r$.
 We find that $g_{\rm dm}=0.257$ can produce the correct relic density $\Omega_X \simeq 0.1198/h^2$.
 In Fig.~\ref{fig:relic-boltz1-1}, both yields for $X$ and $S$ are scaled by a factor of $m_X$, while the horizontal dashed line denotes the value of the correct relic abundance, which is equal to $m_X Y_X^\infty=4.38\times 10^{-10}$~GeV and is independent of the value of $m_X$.

 We also show evolutions in Fig.~\ref{fig:relic-boltz1-1} by using a much larger value of $\alpha=0.001$ and find that $g_X=0.238$ can account for the correct relic density.
-These results are in good agreement with the approximation given in Fig.~\ref{fig:model-xs-mx-gdm} where for the case of $m_X=20$~GeV and $r=1.05$ the correct relic density is given by $g_X=0.252$, which is independent of the value of $\alpha$ under the assumption of neglecting the $3 \leftrightarrow 2$ annihilations (cannibalism).
+These results are in good agreement with the approximation given in Fig.~\ref{fig:model-xs-mx-gdm} where for the case of $m_X=20$~GeV and $r=1.05$ the correct relic density is given by $g_X=0.252$, independent of the value of $\alpha$.